parikh20/CS407-managemit/Adam_Chesak_Log.md

 ### Work Log

+#### Week 6:
+This week I will work on creating, editing, and switching views.
+This will include UI and backend work, as well as testing to make sure this doesn't break anything else (as it touches a lot of things).

 #### Week 5:
 This week I will work on my first two user stories for sprint 2 - task comments and transferring board ownership.
 I will also keep looking at testing frameworks and if possible start automated